ShunkiKyoya/summarize_cluster_overlap/README.md

 handle the merging algorithm
 with their method `fit`.
 Their method `clustering_summarization` create the clustering summary of the fitted data.

+### Jupyter

+We provide the following five `.ipynb` files to show the usage of this program for experiments.
+All of the experimental results can be reproduced by executing them.

+* `experiment_artificial.ipynb` ...
+Experiment for the artificial dataset.
+* `experiment_real.ipynb` ...
+Comparing F-measure and ARI for the real dataset.
+* `dataset_outlier.ipynb` ...
+Investigating the relationships between the real datasets and proportion of outlier points.
+* `clustering_summarization.ipynb` ...
+Showing how to obtain the clustering summarization.
+* `correlation_mc_nmc_entropy.ipynb` ...
+Investigating the correlations between MC/NMC and entropy.

 ## Real dataset